 Gay is a new publication partnership between Roxane Gay and Medium.
 Laura June Topolsky is the Deputy Editor and Kaitlyn Adams serves as Managing Editor.
 We will be publishing work weekly, covering a wide variety of topics.
 We will also assemble ambitious, compelling quarterly themed issues.
 We are now accepting submissions, on a rolling basis, and look forward to hearing from new and established writers who possess original voices.

 Gay will offer some of the most interesting and thoughtful cultural criticism to be found on the Web.
 We are interested in deep explorations, timelessness, and challenging conventional thinking without being cheap and lazy.

 What we love and want: cultural criticism; thoughtful, clever and beautiful personal essays; short fiction; original artwork and photography.
 We do *not* want even the best hot take you can imagine, and we will not publish news.
 We do not want you to cannibalize yourself.
 We are interested in provocative work but we are not interested in senseless provocation.

-We are also accepting submissions for our first two themed issues.
+We are also accepting submissions for our next two themed issues.
 Consider the theme as a prompt; interpret it as widely and creatively as you wish.
 We prefer short but detailed pitches over complete, on spec submissions for themed issues, but we will consider full pieces.
 A good pitch should tell us what you want to write about, why you want to write that essay, and why you are the best person to write that essay.
 We are very much looking for something more substantive than, "I want to write this essay because I have a story that deserves to be told."
 Something like that isn't telling us anything.